Intrinsic Motivation

-Critical Thinking…is Critical
+Critical Thinking Skills…is Critical

 Educators from all walks of life have shared goals.
 However, no matter where they come from, one of the most common aspirations amongst the code within pedagogy is effectively developing critical thinking skills.